William P. Gerberding: Biography

 Gerberding was a professor at Colgate University, and at UCLA, where he was chairman of the political science department.
-He served as vice president of academic affairs at Occidental College in 1972.
+He served as vice president of academic affairs at Occidental College in Los Angeles, California, in 1972.
 He was chancellor of the University of Illinois at Urbana-Champaign and executive vice-chancellor at UCLA.

-Gerberding served as the 27th president of the University of Washington in Seattle between 1979 and 1995.
+Gerberding served as the 27th president of the University of Washington in Seattle from 1979 to 1995.
 His 16 years of service is the longest term of any president in the history of the university.
 He died at the age of 85 on December 27, 2014.

 Memorials

 In 1995, the 1949-built Administration Building at the University of Washington was renamed Gerberding Hall in his honor.